daver987/LuxuryRideService/README.md

-# Nuxt 3 Minimal Starter
+# Luxury Ride Service Nuxt 3

+This Project Includes Windicss, Pinia for State Management, VueSplide for the Slider, Iconify for Icons, and headlessUI.
+Production deployed to Cloudflare Workers.
+More Updates to come

-We recommend to look at the [documentation](https://v3.nuxtjs.org).
+Look at the Nuxt 3 [documentation](https://v3.nuxtjs.org).

 ## Setup